harrisayadi/cpp/W12/Review_Session.md

 ## Correction and Clarification

-Don't force yourself to memorize the syntax of file, streamand I/O operations.
+Don't force yourself to memorize the syntax of file, stream and I/O operations we learned this week.
+Just familiarize yourself with them.

 ## Review Questions

 Q1.
 How do you use more than one file access flag?

 <details>